murali44/PodCounter/README.md

 ## Tests

 Unfortunately, I have not included tests with this repo.
-Being new to Golang, I was unable to successfully mock interfaces and functions.
-I spend a number of hours trying to figure this out, but failed to make my tests pass.
+Being new to Golang, I was unable to successfully figure out how to mock interfaces and functions.
+I spend a number of hours trying different mock libraries on github, but failed to make my tests pass.